 His book takes a much more personal approach where family takes precedence over his professional ambitions – one of them being to try and break Marco’s record of the youngest chef to get three Michelin stars.

-Then there’s the gossip, the backtalk, the revelations and of course the debauchery committed that every chef seems to be proud of and which is responsible in parts for the reason why chefs are often compared to rock-stars.
+Then there’s the gossip, the backtalk, the revelations, and of course, the debauchery committed that every chef seems to be proud of and which is responsible in part for the reason why chefs are often compared to rock stars.

-Where his autobiography differs from that of White and Ramsay is that unlike them Bourdain took a different route in his professional life.
-After discovering his passion for food and doing odd jobs he went to CIA (Culinary Institute of America) and afterwards instead of working his way up, learning techniques from well-established chefs, or going to Europe (especially France) to work in some of the best restaurants of the world, Bourdain went straight up the ladder to running restaurants in a short period of time, and eventually giving it all up and becoming more of a TV personality.
+Where his autobiography differs from that of White and Ramsay is that, unlike them, Bourdain took a different route in his professional life.
+After discovering his passion for food and doing odd jobs, he went to CIA (Culinary Institute of America), and afterward, instead of working his way up, learning techniques from well-established chefs, or going to Europe (especially France) to work in some of the best restaurants of the world, Bourdain went straight up the ladder to running restaurants in a short period of time, and eventually giving it all up and becoming more of a TV personality.

 Bourdain’s book stands out because of his honesty about everything that happens in the heat of the kitchen and because of the importance he gives to every single person who is even remotely responsible for the food that is served.

 His humbleness and his enormous experience are responsible for him becoming the authority on food that he is at present.